Prepare for your road test

 - complete a 5-hour Pre-licensing Course or a high school or college Driver Education Course

-What is the Pre-licensing Course and how do I find one?
+What is the Pre-Licensing Course and how do I find one?

-- the task of diving within the highway transportation system
+- driving within the highway transportation system

 - driver habits and skills

-- feelings, attitudes and taking risks
+- feelings, attitudes, and risk-taking

-- alcohol, other drugs and driving
+- alcohol, other drugs, and driving

 For how long will my Pre-licensing Course Certificate be valid?

-Your certificate must be valid on the date that you make your Road Test appointment, but can be expired on the date you take your road test.
+Your certificate must be valid on the date that you make your Road Test appointment but can be expired on the date you take your road test.

-Do I need a Pre-Licensing Course Certificate to change my license from one Class to another?
+Do I need a Pre-Licensing Course Certificate to change my license from one class to another?

-If you are under age 18, before you take your road test, you must
+If you are under age 18, before you take your road test you must